Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset: Supplemental Material

 \subsection{Model details}

-The relation between $\chieff$ and $\chip$ when secondary spin is small is well-described by We can model this distribution with a curve defining an ellipse where $\chi_c$ and $q_c$ are the characteristic primary spin and mass ratio.
-We model the probability density for this component as a Gaussian in the distance to the curve.
-To linear order, the perpendicular distance from a point $(\chieff,\chip)$ to $F$ is The density at $(\chieff,\chip)$ is thus An isotropic tilt angle distribution, as expected for hierarchical mergers, corresponds to a $\sin\tau_1$ distribution diverging at unity, $p(\sin\tau_1)\propto\sin\tau_1/\sqrt{1-\sin^2\tau_1}$.
+The relation between $\chieff$ and $\chip$ when secondary spin is small is well-described by This defines the boundary of an ellipse, where $\chi_c$ and $q_c$ are the characteristic primary spin and mass ratio.
+The distribution has some spread around this curve due to variation in mass ratio, primary spin, and secondary spin.
+To capture this width, we model the probability density for this component as a Gaussian in the distance to the curve.
+The perpendicular distance from a point $(\chieff,\chip)$ to $F$ is, to linear order The density at $(\chieff,\chip)$ is thus An isotropic tilt angle distribution, as expected for hierarchical mergers, corresponds to a $\sin\tau_1$ distribution diverging at unity, $p(\sin\tau_1)\propto\sin\tau_1/\sqrt{1-\sin^2\tau_1}$.
 The marginal distribution of $\chip$ thus peaks at $\chi_c$ following As divergent behavior and sharp cutoffs are problematic to model, we instead accommodate this falloff with the filter $f(\chip)=\chip/\sqrt{1-\chip^2}$.
 While this approximation lacks steepness toward $\chi_c$, we find the Gaussian overlay accommodates the necessary density toward $\chi_c$ such that this model can reproduce the marginal $\chip$ distribution of simulated 1G+2G mergers~\cite{Kremer:2019iul, Rodriguez:2019huv} quite accurately.
 The total probability density for the ellipse component is

 The width parameter $\sigma$ captures the expected spread in the $\chieff$--$\chip$ distribution due to the varying mass ratios and precise spin values of 2G mergers.
 We fit for the width and characteristic spin and mass ratio values with priors listed in Tab.~\ref{tab:priors}.